Codecademy/docs/content/react/concepts/components/components.md

   - 'paths/front-end-engineer-career-path'
 ---

 In React, components make up the UI of the application.
-Components are pieces of code that are reuseable and independent.
-Each component comes with 1 or 2 of the following things:
+Components are pieces of code that are reusable and independent.
+Each component comes with one or both of the following:

-- [state](https://www.codecademy.com/resources/docs/react/state) : Data in a component expected to change over time
+- A [`state` object](https://www.codecademy.com/resources/docs/react/state) that contains component data that is expected to change over time.
-- [props](https://www.codecademy.com/resources/docs/react/props) : Data that can be shared from parent component to child component
+- A [`props` object](https://www.codecademy.com/resources/docs/react/props) with data that can be passed down from parent component to child component.

 ## Class Components